Food Services & Menus

 PRINT A COPY – 2019-20 Free/Reduced Meal Benefits Applications

 Note: A new application must be submitted each school year.
-Households that will apply online: Benefits status letters will be sent home on the first day of school.
+Households will be notified of their child’s eligibility status within 10 operating days of receipt of the application.

 - Check cafeteria balance & purchases